MattHarrington/BuildCamp/Monday/Session_02_Dev_Environment_Setup/Readme.md

 Welcome to Christine's tutorial on now to set up your development environment.
 I'm going to try to make this as easy and painless as possible, promise.

 ### Step 0: Install Visual Studio 2013###

-[Here's a link to download VS](http://www.visualstudio.com/en-us/downloads) if you haven't already.
-(Warning: It takes a looong time to install)
+Download Visual Studio 2013 Professional, Premium, or Ultimate from your Dreamspark account.
+If you did not receive a Dreamspark account, contact the BuildCamp coordinator.
+You must use one of those Visual Studio editions.
+You can't use the Express Edition.
+Visual Studio is a large download, so do this on a fast broadband connection.

 ### Step 1: Install Node Tools for Visual Studio (NTVS) ###
-Download and install from here: [http://bit.ly/NTVSDownload](http://bit.ly/NTVSDownload)

-Note: Make sure Visual Studio is CLOSED before installing NTVS
+If you're running Visual Studio, close it.
+Then download and install the Node Tools for Visual Studio from https://nodejstools.codeplex.com.
+Make sure you get the version for Visual Studio 2013.

 ### Step 3: Verify Installation Worked ###

 1. Open Visual Studio
-2. Click on Views (top tool bar)
+2. Click on the **View** menu (top tool bar)
-3. Click on Other Windows
+3. Click on **Other Windows**
-4. Click on Node.js Ineractive Window
+4. Click on **Node.js Interactive Window**

 Now that the interactive window is open lets type some JavaScript.
 The interactive window supports everything you can do in code.
-Let's keep it simple, showing a variable and the location of the node.js interpreter.
+Let's keep it simple, showing a variable and the location of the Node.js interpreter.

-    > var  i =100
+    > var  i = 100
     undefined
 	> i
 	100